Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The informed clues are generally strong, providing specific details about Japan.
-Clue 1 highlights technology (robotics, electronics).
-Clue 2 mentions culture (tea, calligraphy).
-Clue 3 focuses on landscapes (mountains, coastlines, cherry blossoms).
-Clue 4 references historical challenges (World War II).
-Clue 5 discusses the blend of tradition and modernity.
-Clue 6 focuses on location and cuisine.
-Clue 7 highlights pop culture (anime, manga, video games).
-Clue 8 mentions history (emperors, samurai).
-Clue 9 mentions transportation (bullet trains).
-None of the clues contain the answer word, and all are specific enough to distinguish Japan, although some, like Clue 6, could be slightly more specific to avoid ambiguity.
+Both clues are specific and distinct, avoiding 'Japan'.
+They highlight technology and cultural traditions, strong indicators of the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer